vignetteapp/ideas/client/2022/March/rfc-commands-api.md

 ### Allowed types in extension API

-Vignette does not impose restrictions on which data to transfer between extensions, and as such, any JavaScript data is allowed but not limited to the following:
+Vignette does not impose restrictions on which data to transfer between extensions, and as such, any JavaScript data is allowed.

-- `Blob`
-- `Object`
-- `Number`
-- `String`
-- `ReadableStream`
-- `boolean`